automl/amltk/docs/index.md

 -   :material-directions-fork: __Task Agnostic__

     AutoML-Toolkit is task agnostic, meaning you can use it for any machine learning task.
-    We provide a base [task](guides/tasks.md) which you can extend with [events](guides/tasks.md#events) and functionality specific to the tasks you care about.
+    We provide a base [Task](guides/scheduling.md) which you can extend with events and functionality specific to the tasks you care about.

 ---